paperless-ngx/paperless-ngx/docs/advanced_usage.md

 ## Barcodes {#barcodes}

-Paperless is able to utilize barcodes for automatically preforming some tasks.
+Paperless is able to utilize barcodes for automatically performing some tasks.

 At this time, the library utilized for detection of barcodes supports the following types: